 When I was growing up in the ‘fifties in Los Angeles, my family had lots of art, books, and art books.
 I pored over them, studying in particular ink line drawings of that were both naive and sophisticated, both organic and surreal.
-Here are seven artists whose art influenced my drawing style:
+Here are eight artists whose art influenced my drawing style:

 Henri Matisse showed me how to love color, women, plants, animals, and objects in a bebop sort of way.